 Light and quieter hues are a great place to start when choosing your shade.
 Muted colours or tones of white are usually the go to when it comes to ceiling colour; this fool proof combination reflects more light into the space and gives the illusion of receding walls.
 Why not step out of your comfort zone and get creative.
 Using a vibrant colour like Moritz can offer a bright and cheery feel to a room and visually lift the space.
 Or maybe consider using a soft blue like Hamilton or Below Deck to give a soft contrast which feels like summer skies overhead.
 Who wouldn’t want that? ☀

 Big and bold more your thing?
 Darker shades and monochromatic rooms can be a stylish alternative to bring your room to life.
 Pairing two similar shades can create a distinctive design element to your room.
 Using a combination of lighter and darker colours can create the illusion of a bigger space.
-A soft pastel green such as Home Grown on the ceiling and a darker shade such as Ditch The Tie on the wall opens up the space and gives you the opportunity to get creative.
+A great ceiling colour combination is a soft pastel green such as Home Grown on the ceiling and a darker shade such as Ditch The Tie on the wall opens up the space and gives you the opportunity to get creative.
 Painting the walls and trim one colour blends the space from floor to ceiling, making the walls appear taller, and a lighter version of the same hue on the ceiling adds contrast to lift the space further.

 You want to make your space feel cozier?
 We hear you.
 An area such as a sunroom or living room with a lot of white space can benefit from having a painted ceiling too.
 By using a contrasting dark shade, you’re eliminating the illusion of tall walls and instead the darker shades pull down the area to give the feeling of a smaller, snug room.
 Dark charcoal greys such as Old Record Store or David Rose are ideal for creating a modern and masculine muse whilst keeping the desired welcoming zone.